David S. LaForce

-David "Diesel" S. LaForce is an American artist best known for his artwork in early Dungeons & Dragons adventures published by TSR, as well as for his creative cartography.
-His artwork appeared in many significant TSR products produced from 1979 to 1984 including the classics Q1 Queen of the Demonweb Pits, A1 Slave Pits of the Undercity, and B2 Keep on the Borderlands, the most published roleplaying adventure of all time.
+David "Diesel" S. LaForce is an American artist who worked on Dungeons & Dragons adventures published by TSR.
+His artwork and cartography appeared in many TSR products produced from 1979 to 1984 including the classic adventures Q1 Queen of the Demonweb Pits, A1 Slave Pits of the Undercity, and B2 Keep on the Borderlands (the most published roleplaying adventure of all time).
 LaForce became known for his meticulous and creative approach to adventure maps, and eventually became TSR's staff cartographer.
 He continued to produce maps for many TSR publications until he left the company in 1997 following its takeover by Wizards of the Coast.

 Before TSR

 David LaForce grew up in Lake Geneva, Wisconsin at the time when Gary Gygax was co-developing the role-playing game Dungeons & Dragons (D&D).
 LaForce's circle of friends included Gygax's son Ernie, Skip Williams, and Rob Kuntz.
 Kuntz was one of the first people after Gygax to run a D&D game, and LaForce, who was rooming with Kuntz, became a regular player in Kuntz's game.